-There are over 150 Christmas Markets in all Germany, for each type of Christmas enthusiast: big city markets, traditional markets, historic markets.
-In city squares, in tiny villages, in castles, farms or even on the boat, in this period you’ll find Christmas Markets everywhere in Germany.
+There are over 150 Christmas Markets in all of Germany for each type of Christmas enthusiast: big city markets, traditional markets, and historic markets.
+In city squares, in tiny villages, in castles, farms, or even on the boat, in this period, you’ll find Christmas Markets everywhere in Germany.

 But which market to choose?
-Check out my guide of the most beautiful Christmas Markets in Germany and let the magic of Christmas begin!
+Check out my guide to the most beautiful Christmas Markets in Germany, and let the magic of Christmas begin!
 And don’t forget to take your unique Glühwein mug!

 Dresden Christmas Market – Striezelmarkt

-Dresden Christmas Market is the oldest Christmas Market in all Germany.
-Almost 600 years ago, in 1434, in Dresden took place the first Christmas market.
+Dresden Christmas Market is the oldest Christmas Market in all of Germany.
+Almost 600 years ago, in 1434, the first Christmas market took place in Dresden.

-At the beginning, it was just a one-day market, where people could buy meat for the Christmas.
+Initially, it was just a one-day market where people could buy meat for Christmas.
 Over the years, the market became bigger and bigger, and now has over 250 stands and wooden huts.
-Most of the toys, decorations and presents you can buy today at this market have been handcrafted for centuries in Erzgebirge (in the Ore Mountains), near Dresden, from where many other Christmas Markets in Germany are being supplied.
+Most of the toys, decorations, and presents you can buy today at this market have been handcrafted for centuries in Erzgebirge (in the Ore Mountains), near Dresden, from where many other Christmas Markets in Germany are being supplied.

 See the world’s tallest Christmas pyramid, with a height of 14 meters

 Take part in the Stollen Festival, which is held on the Saturday before the second Sunday of Advent

 Take part in the Pyramid Festival, which is held on the Saturday before the third Sunday of Advent